JacobeCode/Machine-Learning-Models-Research/README.md

 The aim of this project was to examine two different algorithms/models in the task of audio classification - precisely classification of instruments.

+In this repository two main files can be found:
+- ExtraTreesPL.ipynb - script covering all the research connected with ExtraTrees with full description of conducted experiments and trainings
+- ReportPL.pdf - report summarizing project

 ### Requirements

 All libraries in requirements.yml file.